 A purebred dog can cost a lot of money.
 Hundreds of dollars.
 Thousands even.
-So can cats, not to mention more exotic pets like horses, llamas, tortoises, and rare birds.
+So can certain breeds of cats, not to mention more exotic pets like horses, llamas, tortoises, and rare birds.
 While dogs remain the subject of the most widespread of online pet scams, all follow the same storyline.
 And if you have fallen victim to one, you know just how much money and emotional toil it cost you.

 Typically, pet scammers operate a website, often tied into ads on Facebook, Craigslist or Instagram.
 Their ads offer purebred puppies at prices significantly lower than reputable breeders.
 In some cases, they even offer the pet for “free” as long as you pay for shipping, vaccination, and other medical and registration fees.

 If you respond to an ad, they will often attempt to sound legitimate by doing their due diligence.
 Like asking questions about the size of your house and yard, the number of children in your family, how often the dog will be left alone, and so forth.

 Once they gain your trust and you agree on a price, they will demand an unusual payment method.
 It may be gift cards, prepaid debit cards, bank wire transfers, or cryptocurrency.
 What all these methods have in common is that they are difficult or impossible to trace and recover.
 That’s no surprise, since criminals like to avoid getting caught or losing their loot.
 But the untraceable payment has the added benefit of camouflaging their location.

 Where Are Pet Scams Located?